openconfig/public/release/authorization/README.md

 ## Conflict Resolution

-Policy evalyation should end with a single best match policy for the provided user / path.
+Policy evaluation should end with a single best match policy for the provided user / path.
 If there is more than one 'best match', an error must be logged and evaluation should return a failure.